-The Company's investment in HIIG, through the Partnership, which was completed during the third quarter of 2014, is consistent with Westaim's strategy to deploy capital at above average risk-adjusted returns.
-Westaim has partnered with third party investors and an experienced management team with a proven track record in the attractive global specialty P&C insurance market.
+The Company, through the Partnership, completed its initial investment in HIIG in the third quarter of 2014 and an additional investment in HIIG in the first quarter of 2015 (see discussion in Section 3, Investments in Private Entities of this MD&A).
+These investments are consistent with Westaim's strategy to deploy capital with a view to earning attractive risk-adjusted returns.
+Westaim has partnered with third party investors and an experienced management team with a proven track record in the global specialty P&C insurance market.